open-zaak/open-zaak/docs/installation/reference/import.rst

 **Deleting an Import**

 When an ``Import`` instance has the status ``finished``, ``error`` or ``pending`` and was finished 7 days ago or earlier, it can be deleted.
+Deletion of ``Import`` instances that are older than 7 days and have one of the above mentioned statusses is done in the background through a daily ocurring task.

 See the `API documentation`_ for more details.